apiflask/apiflask/docs/authentication.md

 # Authentication

 Read [this section](usage/#use-appauth_required-to-protect-your-views)
-in the Basic Usage chapter first for the basics on the authentication support.
+in the Basic Usage chapter first for the basics on authentication support.

 Basic concepts on the authentication support: